Bohemond III of Antioch: First years

 Bohemond was installed as prince after his mother was dethroned.
 Nur ad-Din laid siege to Krak des Chevaliers in the County of Tripoli in September 1163.
 Raymond III of Tripoli appealed to Bohemond for assistance.
 Bohemond and Constantine Kalamanos, Byzantine governor of Cilicia, hurried to the castle.
 The united Christian armies defeated the besiegers in the Battle of al-Buqaia.

-Amalric of Jerusalem entrusted the government of the Kingdom of Jerusalem to Bohemond before departing for his campaign against Egypt in July 1164.
+King Amalric entrusted the government of the Kingdom of Jerusalem to Bohemond before departing for his campaign against Egypt in July 1164.
 Taking advantage of Bohemond's absence, Nur ad-Din attacked the fortress at Harenc in the Principality of Antioch (present-day Harem, Syria).
 Bohemond, Raymond III of Tripoli, Thoros II of Armenian Cilicia, and Constantine Kalamanos joined their forces and marched to Harenc, compelling Nur ad-Din to retreat.

 Reynald of Saint-Valery, Lord of Harenc, tried to convince Bohemond not to pursue the enemy, but Bohemond did not follow his advice.
 The armies clashed at the battle of Harim on 10 August 1164.
 Nur ad-Din almost annihilated the Christian army.
 Most Christian commanders (including Bohemond) were captured.
 Two days later, Harenc fell to Nur ad-Din.
 Nur ad-Din took his prisoners to Aleppo.
 His advisors urged Nur ad-Din to proceed to Antioch, but he declined, fearing that an attack on Antioch could provoke Emperor Manuel into annexing the principality.
 Amalric of Jerusalem hurried to Antioch to start negotiations with Nur ad-Din.
 Before long, Nur ad-Din released Bohemond, along with Thoros II of Cilicia, for a ransom because he regarded them as vassals of the Byzantine emperor.

 The Muslims advised [Nur ad-Din] to proceed to Antioch and seize it because it was devoid of defenders and fighting men to hold it, but he did not do so.
 He said, "The city is an easy matter but the citadel is strong.
 Perhaps they will surrender it to the Byzantine emperor because its ruler is his nephew.
 To have Bohemond as a neighbor I find preferable to being a neighbour of the ruler of the Constantinople."
 He sent out squadrons in those areas and they plundered, seized and killed the inhabitants.
 Later he ransomed Prince Bohemond for a large sum of money and the release of many Muslim captives.